Frances-art-pixel/cita-bot/README.md

 * `chrome_driver_path` — The path where the chromedriver executable is located.
 For Linux leave it as it is in the example files.
 For Windows change it to something like: `chrome_driver_path="C:\\Users\\youruser\\AppData\\Local\\Programs\\Python\\Python38-32\\chromedriver.exe",` This is just an example, enter the path where you saved the program.

-* `min_date` — Minimum date for appointment in "dd/mm/yyyy" format.
+* `min_date` — Minimum date for appointment in "10/08/2025" format.
 Appointments available earlier than this date will be skipped.

-* `max_date` — Maximium date for appointment in "dd/mm/yyyy" format.
+* `max_date` — Maximium date for appointment in "01/09/2025" format.
 Appointments available later than this date will be skipped.

 * `sms_webhook_token` — webhook.site API key, used to automate SMS confirmation.

 * `wait_exact_time` — Set specific time (minute and second) you want it to hit `Solicitar cita` button

-* `province` — Province name (`Province.BARCELONA`, `Province.S_CRUZ_TENERIFE`).
+* `province` — Province name (`Province.ILLES_BALEARS`, `Province.ILLES_BALERS`).
 [Other provinces](https://github.com/cita-bot/cita-bot/blob/6233b2f5f6a639396f393b69b7bc13f5a631fb1a/bcncita/cita.py#L93-L144).

 * `operation_code` — Procedure (`OperationType.TOMA_HUELLAS`).
 [All procedures](https://github.com/cita-bot/cita-bot/blob/9217b485e5f2ff35ef2ed8083fcc8a4606c8be0a/bcncita/cita.py#L47-L57).